SichangHe/CS304_group_project/project2_report.md

 The input audio is processed in a streaming manner for online processing in the future.
 An endpointer is adopted from project 1, and its output is sent via a queue to the segmenter.

 To facilitate further analysis, we employ a segmenter to divide the collected audio signal into 20ms half-overlapping segments.
 The segmenter persists the audio signal not consumed so it can be used later.
+Each segment it produces is immediately sent to the next stage of processing in a streaming manner.

 ## Power spectrum calculation